 - give yourself some 'quiet time' each day

 - practise a relaxation technique or breathing exercises regularly

 There is a lot of help available.
 There are numerous books on relaxation.
 You may find that your college runs a relaxation group.
-At the University Counselling Service we regularly run anxiety management groups for students.
-In addition see the UCS leaflets on Simple Relaxation and Anxiety.
+At the University Counselling Service we run a workshop on relaxation for students.
+In addition see the UCS leaflets on Simple Relaxation and Anxiety & Panic.

 Research also suggests that people who suffer from insomnia tend to be less confident and have lower self esteem than others.
 Therefore anything that you can do to increase your confidence or improve your self esteem is likely to help you sleep better.
 Once again there are very many self-help books available, or you may prefer to consult a counsellor.